Animatect/Prism2_PluginFusion/README.md

 - Loader and Saver version management.
 - Rendering through Prism's State Manager.
+- Image loading into Fusion through Prism's Project Browser.
 - Farm Render submission through Deadline.
-- This intergration has been tested with Fusion Studio versions 18 and 19.
+- Tested with Fusion Studio versions 18 and 19.
-- This integration does not work with Resolve Fusion, thought it is planned for the future.
+- This integration does not work with Resolve Fusion, though it is planned for the future.
 - Sometimes the Startup Popup appears twice.
-Sarting twice has no adverse affects.
+Sarting twice has no adverse effects.
 - As of Prism version 2.0.12, the automatic Media Conversion is not able to function.
 This should be working with the next Prism update.
 - To aid is use, tooltips are provided throughout.